 The 2016 Canadian Census revealed that Inuit households were much more likely to live in crowded housing for all three categories (one-bedroom shortfall, two-bedroom shortfall, three-bedroom shortfall).
 Among all Indigenous households, 11.5% lived in housing with a one-bedroom shortfall, 4.0% with a two-bedroom shortfall, and 2.8% with a shortfall of three or more bedrooms; however, for Inuit households, 22.6% lived in housing with a one-bedroom shortfall, 11.1% with a two-bedroom shortfall, and 7.4% with a shortfall of three or more bedrooms.
-Within First Nation households, 14% lived in housing with a one-bedroom shortfall, and 4% with a three or more-bedroom shortfall, and for Métis households, 7% of the lived in housing with a one-bedroom shortfall, 1% with a two-bedroom shortfall, and 0.4% with a three or more-bedroom shortfall.
+Within First Nation households, 14% lived in housing with a one-bedroom shortfall, and 60.4% with a two-bedroom shortfall, 11.1% with a two-bedroom shortfall, 11% with a two-bedroom shortfall, and 50% shortfall, and 50% with a three or more-bedroom shortfall, 11% with a two-bedroom shortfall, and 50% with a two-bedroom shortfall, 11% with a three or more-bedroom shortfall, 11% with a two-bedroom shortfall, 11% with a two-bedroom shortfall, 21% with a three or more-bedroom shortfall, 21% with a two-bedroom shortfall.

 The 2021 Canadian Census demonstrates little change, finding that Inuit were still much more likely to live in crowded housing (Figure 88).
 Among Inuit, 20.7% of households lived in housing with a one-bedroom shortfall, 10% with a two-bedroom shortfall, and 9.4% with a three-bedroom shortfall.
 In contrast, 12.9% of First Nation households lived in housing with a one-bedroom shortfall, 4.8% in a two-bedroom shortfall, and 3.8% in a three-bedroom shortfall.
 6.2% of Métis households lived in housing with a one-bedroom shortfall, 1.3% in a two-bedroom shortfall, and 0.5% in a three-bedroom shortfall.
 Among all Indigenous households, only small changes were observed, with 10.7% of Indigenous households living in housing with a one-bedroom shortfall, 3.7% in a two-bedroom shortfall, and 2.8% in a three or more-bedroom shortfall.
-This is in stark contrast to non-Indigenous households, where 6.8% of households lived in housing with a one-bedroom shortfall, 1.8% of households live in housing with a two-bedroom shortfall, and 0.8% lived in housing with a three-bedroom shortfall.
+This is in stark contrast to non-Indigenous households, where 6.8% of households lived in housing with a one-bedroom shortfall, 1.8% of households live in housing with a three-bedroom shortfall, and 0.8% lived in housing with a three-bedroom shortfall.
 These figures point to a major gap in overcrowding between Indigenous and non-Indigenous households that remains.